MatthewTima/Hotel-Management-System/README.md

 This project implements a Hotel Management System using Python, allowing for room allocation, customer management, and billing.

+## Academic Assessment
+A detailed analysis of this projects results, and limitations is available in the [accompanying paper](docs/Hotel_Trial&Error_Paper.pdf).

 ## Features

 - Add and delete rooms